BANE CANYON (CLOSED UNTIL FURTHER NOTICE DUE TO ROAD CONSTRUCTION)

 Directions:

-After about a ½ mile up the first hill on Bane Canyon Road, you will see the kiosk.
-During weekends, a State Park staff member is available to collect the appropriate fees.
-If the kiosk is not staffed, there is an “iron ranger” that you can used to deposit your fees.
-Also, always be sure to take a look at the activity board to find out what events will be taking place at the Park.
+After about a mile up Bane Canyon Road, you will see the kiosk.
+During the day, a State Park staff member is available to collect the appropriate fees.
+If the kiosk is not staffed, there is a machine in which you can purchase a parking pass.

 Much of the Bane Canyon follows a wooded riparian area of willows, sycamores, and oaks.
 Not only does it provide for beautiful scenery, but it also provides wonderful habitat for numerous birds and animals.
 If you are new to the Park, we recommend that you take a walk down Bane Canyon to appreciate the plant and animal life.